markomanninen/artifactsofthefloweroflife/theorizing.md

 # Theorizing the origins

 The main goal of documenting and listing artifacts of the FOL is to become more aware of the historical origin of the symbol.
-That's why I'd like to theorize a little bit of the origin of the FOL first.
+That's why I'd like to theorize a little bit of the inception of the FOL first.
 After speculations, I'm going to describe occurrences of the Flower of Life according to the three span of time:

 1. Early traces from 1500 BC to 200 BC
 2. Beginning of the Common Era from 200 BC to 100 AD